khulnasoft/HandPickr/solutions/node-hello-world/README.md

 # Node.js Hello World

-Simple Node.js + Vercel example that returns a "Hello World" response.
+Simple Node.js + Khulnasoft example that returns a "Hello World" response.

 ## How to Use